jonathan-scholbach/jonathan-scholbach.github.io/_posts/2023-02-06-what-does-it-mean-to-be-exceptional.md

 Sometimes, we can also use the semantics of a return value in order to indicate an edge case.
-An example for this is the behavior `Array.prototoype().indexOf` in JavaScript: If `someArrray` does not contain `value`, `someArray.indexOf(value)` will be  `-1`.
-In JavaScript, string indexes can only be positive, so returning a negative index uses that deviation from the semantics in order to signal the occurrence of an edge case.[^negative_index]
+An example for this is the behavior of `Array.prototoype().indexOf` in JavaScript: If `someArrray` does not contain `value`, `someArray.indexOf(value)` will be  `-1`.
+In JavaScript, array indexes can only be positive, so returning a negative index uses that deviation from the semantics in order to signal the occurrence of an edge case.[^negative_index]

 [^negative_index]: